alanhogan/zasm/README.md

 Name them with a `u-` prefix and kebab-case (hyphenate) the rest.

-Utility classes are standalone classes that acheive a narrow purpose.
+Utility classes are standalone classes that achieve a narrow purpose.
 If you are tempted to make a "variant" or "part" of a utility, you should convert it to a module instead.

 ```css
 .u-clear {